 (?<capture-subtract>regex) or (?'capture-subtract'regex) is the basic syntax of a balancing group.
 It's the same syntax used for named capturing groups but with two group names delimited by a minus sign.
 The name of this group is "capture".
-When "regex" is matched, that match is stored under the name "capture".
-This is no different from a normal named capturing group.
 You can omit the name of the group. (?<-subtract>regex) or (?'-subtract'regex) is the syntax for a non-capturing balancing group.